Xalalau/backdoor-shield/README.md

 # Real-time protection example

-The example below was made in an older version of the addon but it's ok, the idea is still very similar to the current one.
+The example below was created using an older version of the addon, but the concept remains very similar to the current one.

 ## Detection